 The national average cost for air duct cleaning ranges from $90–$250.
 Many companies offer tiered pricing to help you choose what you need, or a flat rate for a specific group of services.

-Indoor air quality is important to how your home feels, and to your health.
-Let’s look at the factors that affect the cost of air duct cleaning, what’s involved in a cleaning service, what you need to know when hiring a cleaning company, and how you can save money.
+Clean air ducts and good indoor air quality are important to how your home feels, and to your health.
+Before you hire a service to clean your ducts, get an idea of what factors affect the cost of air duct cleaning, what's involved in a cleaning service, what you need to know when hiring a cleaning company, and how you can save money.

-A complete cleaning of your air conditioning system will include all of its parts, including its air ducts, coils, drain pan, registers, grills, air plenum (the space above dropped ceiling tiles), heat exchanger, air filter, air cleaner, and the blower and motor assembly.
-A proper cleaning of all these component parts consists of two key steps: breaking contaminants loose, and collecting those contaminants.
+Air duct cleaning is a complete cleaning of your air conditioning system and all of its parts.
+This includes the air ducts, coils, drain pan, registers, grills, air plenum (the space above dropped ceiling tiles), heat exchanger, air filter, air cleaner, and the blower and motor assembly.
+A proper cleaning of all these component parts consists of two key steps: breaking contaminants (like dust, dander, and other debris) loose, and collecting those contaminants.

 The larger the home, the higher the cost for air duct cleaning.
-Some companies offer a set price up to a certain square footage, and charge an extra fee for additional square footage.
-The added cost covers employees’ extra time and use of equipment required for larger homes.
+Some companies offer a set price up to a certain square footage, and charge an extra fee for any additional square feet.
+The added cost covers employees' extra time and use of equipment required for larger homes.

-Twin Cities Furnace Cleaning in Maple Grove, Minnesota, offers three cleaning options up to 2,500 square feet.
+A Thumbtack pro in Maplegrove, Minnesota offers three cleaning options up to 2,500 square feet.
 For homes larger than 2,500 square feet, they charge the following additional fees:

 - Each additional 500 square feet for a standard or advanced cleaning: $20